 Eligible service members may also be able to transfer some or all of any unused educational benefits to a child or spouse under the Post 911 GI Bill.

-Veterans Family Health Insurance
+Learn About Veterans Family Health Insurance

 Comprehensive veterans’ family health insurance is offered through the Veterans Administration.
 Similarly to standard medical insurances that are not specifically designed for veterans, veterans can choose whether or not to include his or her family in an insurance plan offered through the VA.
 The following medical plans provide qualifying veteran family members coverage and care.